 We also find that the synthetic spectra hardly explain the observations of Kepler-51b when the optical constants of Titan tholin and meteoric dust are assumed.
-This stems from their less absorptive optical constants in NIR, resulting in low extinction opacity for tiny dust entrained in the outflow (see Figure \ref{fig:Mie_opacity}).
+This stems from their less absorptive optical constants in the near-infrared, resulting in low extinction opacity for tiny dust entrained in the outflow (see Figure \ref{fig:Mie_opacity}).
 Thus, aerosols made of absorptive materials, like soot and graphite, are favored to explain the observations of Kepler-51b.

-Although meteoric dust has relatively minor impacts on observed radii, it is interesting to note that they produce silicate features at $\lambda{\sim}10~{\rm \mu m}$.
-The emergence of silicate feature has been anticipated for silicate clouds in hot Jupiters \citep{Powell+19,Gao+20}, mineral atmospheres on magma ocean planets \citep{Ito+15,Ito+21}, and dust tails of ultra-short period disintegrating planets \citep{Bodman+18,Okuya+20}, but not expected for the temperature regimes of super-puffs.
-Though this is beyond the topic of this study, searching for silicate features in cool exoplanetary atmospheres may help to constrain how much meteoroids are infalling to the planet.
+Although meteoric dust has a relatively minor impact on the observed radii, it is interesting to note that it produces silicate features at $\lambda{\sim}10~{\rm \mu m}$.
+The emergence of silicate features has been anticipated for silicate clouds in hot Jupiters \citep{Powell+19,Gao+20}, mineral atmospheres on magma ocean planets \citep{Ito+15,Ito+21}, and dust tails of ultra-short period disintegrating planets \citep{Bodman+18,Okuya+20}, but not expected for the temperature regimes of super-puffs.
+Though this is beyond the topic of this study, searching for silicate features in cool exoplanetary atmospheres may help to constrain how many meteoroids are infalling to the planet.